kirra-docs

 Labelled Surface toolbar The Surface toolbar with all controls labelled.

-The Surface toolbar contains the following controls:
+The Surface toolbar contains the following controls (left to right):

 Control Type Purpose